Health & Safety Protocols from Airlines & TSA

 How airlines and airports are keeping travelers safe.

-This year knocked us off of our feet, and it was impossible for any of us to forecast the full impact that the COVID-19 pandemic has had on our industry.
-Though we have all been set back this year, ALHI is looking at ways we can all safely get Back to Business.
+2020 knocked us off of our feet, and it was impossible for any of us to forecast the full impact that the COVID-19 pandemic has had on our industry.
+Though we have all been set back, ALHI is looking at ways we can all safely get Back to Business.

 For months, ALHI has been laser-focused on gathering best practices and insights from our industry partners, as well as several federal, state and local government organizations.
 Our goal: to share real data and trends from trusted sources in order to educate our clients, our members and the industry at large to ensure confidence about the path ahead.

 The situation continues to be fluid, and ALHI is dedicated to providing updated information in a timely and expert-sourced manner.
 Here, we take a look at safety measures airlines and airports have implemented to protect you when you are in the air, and connecting from one gate to the next.

 |For additional airline COVID-19 inquiries & details, click the links||American Airlines||Delta Airlines||Southwest Airlines||United Airlines|

 |Required Masks / Face Covering||X||X||X||X|

 |Cleaning Procedures: Gate Area / Jet Bridge / Check-in's||X||X||X||X|

 |Closed / Consolidated Airline Clubs||X||N/A|